Flight cancellations pile up on busy Memorial Day weekend

 ATLANTA (AP) — Hundreds of flights worldwide were cancelled by midday Sunday, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.

-Just over 1,000 flights had been canceled as of 11 a.m.
-EDT Saturday, according to flight tracking website FlightAware.
+More than 1,030 flights had been canceled as of 11:30 a.m.
+EDT Sunday, according to flight tracking website FlightAware.
 That followed more than 2,300 cancellations Friday and another 1,500 on Saturday.

 More than 250 of Sunday’s cancellations involved aircraft scheduled to fly to or from U.S. cities.